quicwg/base-drafts/draft-ietf-quic-http.md

 commit a large amount of state.
 Header fields that are critical for routing can appear toward the end of a header field section, which prevents streaming of the header field section to its ultimate destination.
-This ordering and other reasons, such as ensuring cache correctness, mean that an endpoint might need to buffer the entire header field section.
+This ordering and other reasons, such as ensuring cache correctness, mean that an endpoint likely needs to buffer the entire header field section.
 Since there is no hard limit to the size of a field section, some endpoints could be forced to commit a large amount of available memory for header fields.